sapegin/washingcode-book/manuscript/100_Code_style.md

 >
 > When you write titles that contain prepositions, your word processor will likely tell you that you should leave words like `with`, `about`, and `around` lowercase.
 Defiantly look past the squiggly line indicating a potential error, and remember that in AP title case, prepositions with four or more letters should be capitalized.

-This is way too much to remember and it has too many exceptions to be practical.
-It also doesn’t make text more readable, and, to my taste, prettier.
+This is way too much to remember, and it has too many exceptions to be practical.
+It also doesn’t make text more readable, or, to my taste, prettier.
 Automation could help with managing complexity, but then the convention should have significant benefits, and this one doesn’t.
 That’s why I use sentence case in all my writing, including this book.

 This is an extreme case of an inconvenient convention.
 Programmers rarely go that far but sometimes they try.